brimdata/zed/zng/docs/zng-over-json.md

 #### Record Type

-More formally, a ZNG record type is a JSON object of the form:
+More formally, a ZNG record type is a JSON object of the form
 ```
 {
         type: "record",
         of: [ <col1>, <col2>, ... <coln> ]
 }
 ```
-where each of the `n` columns have the form
+where each of the `n` columns has the form
 ```
 {
         name: <name>,